Easy Home Repairs You Can Do in One Weekend

 Cook Up a Cabinet Update

 An impressive and efficient cookspace is well within your reach — and fits into a busy weekend schedule, as well.
 One of the simplest ways to get a big wow on a tiny budget is to look to your kitchen backsplash.
 Backsplashes don’t have to be elaborate features made from expensive and labor-intensive tile or stone.
 You can get many of the same beautification benefits using affordable faux beadboard, a thin, grooved material that adds a polished visual to your kitchen walls.
+The Kitchen calls has some interesting appurtenances to showcase and for you to equip your kitchen with.
 Cut the board to fit around cabinets and outlets and then just slap it on with some liquid nails.

 Looking for an even lighter commitment?
 There are ways to splash up the area behind your cabinets without going overboard.
 Namely, contact paper or vinyl shelf paper makes for a lighthearted (and removable!) project that dishes out color and design like nothing else.